Landless Workers' Movement: 1995–2005 Cardoso government

-A possible reason contributing to the change in strategy might have been the perceived shift in government stance in the late 1990s and early 2000s.
+A possible reason contributing to the change in strategy might have been the perceived shift in government stances in the late 1990s and early 2000s.
 The Cardoso government declared that Brazil "had no need" for land reform, that small farms were not competitive, and were unlikely to increase personal incomes in rural areas.
-It would better to create of skilled jobs, which would cause the land reform issue to recede into the background.
-Cardoso denounced the MST's actions as aiming for a return to an archaic agrarian past, and therefore in conflict with "modernity": "one of the enabling myths of the neoliberal discourse".
+He believed that it would be better to create skilled jobs, which would cause the land reform issue to recede into the background.
+Cardoso denounced the MST's actions as aiming for a return to an archaic, agrarian past, and therefore, in conflict with "modernity"—"one of the enabling myths of the neoliberal discourse."

-Cardoso offered lip service to agrarian reform in general, but also described the movement as "a threat to democracy".
+Cardoso offered lip service to agrarian reform in general, but also described the movement as "a threat to democracy."
 He compared the MST's demands for subsidized credit, which led to the 1998 occupation of various banks in Paraná, to bank robbery.
-In a memoir written after he left office, Cardoso expressed sympathy for land reform, stating, "were I not President, I would probably be out marching with them", but also saying "the image of mobs taking over privately-owned farms would chase away investment, both local and foreign".
-Although Cardoso himself never branded the MST as terrorist, his Minister of Agricultural Development did, and even hypothesized that the MST invaded Argentina from the north in order to blackmail the Brazilian government into action.
-In July 1997, Cardoso' Chief of Military Household (Chefe da Casa Militar, among other things a general comptroller over all issues regarding the military and police forces as armed civil servants) expressed concern about participation of MST activists in the then-ongoing police officers' strikes, as a plot to "destabilize" the military.
+In a memoir written after he left office, Cardoso expressed sympathy for land reform, stating, "were I not President, I would probably be out marching with them," but also countering, "the image of mobs taking over privately-owned farms would chase away investment, both local and foreign."
+Although Cardoso himself never branded the MST as terrorists, his Minister of Agricultural Development did, and even hypothesized that the MST invaded Argentina from the north in order to blackmail the Brazilian government into action.
+In July 1997, Senior General Alberto Cardoso, Cardoso's Chief of Military Household (Chefe da Casa Militar, among other things, a general comptroller over all issues regarding the military and police forces as armed civil servants), expressed concern about participation of MST activists in the then-ongoing police officers' strikes, as a plot to "destabilize" the military.

-In terms of concrete measures, Cardoso's government's approach to land reform was divided: at the same time it acquired land for settlement and increased taxes on unused land, it also forbade public inspection of invaded land - thereby precluding future expropriation - and the disbursement of public funds to people involved in such invasions.
-Cardoso's main land reform project, supported by a World Bank US$90 million loan, was addressed to individuals who had experience in farming and a yearly income of up to US$15,000; they were granted a loan of up to US$40,000 if they could associate with other rural producers in order to buy land from a willing landholder.
-Thus, this programme catered primarily to substantial small farmers, not to the MST's traditional constituency, the rural poor.
-Cardoso's project, Cédula da Terra ("landcard") did offer previously landless people the opportunity to buy land from landowners but in a negotiated process.
+In terms of concrete measures, Cardoso's government's approach to land reform was divided: while the administration simultaneously acquired land for settlement and increased taxes on unused land, it also forbade public inspection of invaded land—thereby precluding future expropriation, and the disbursement of public funds to people involved in such invasions.
+Cardoso's main land reform project, supported by a World Bank US$90 million loan, was addressed to individuals who had experience in farming, and a yearly income of up to US$15,000; they were granted a loan of up to US$40,000 if they could associate with other rural producers in order to buy land from a willing landholder.
+Thus, this programme catered primarily to substantial small farmers, not to the MST's traditional constituency—the rural poor.
+Cardoso's project, Cédula da Terra ("landcard"), did offer previously landless people the opportunity to buy land from landowners, but in a negotiated process.